isomerpages/moe-firsttoapayohpri/_curriculum/Mother Tongue/Chinese.md

 <h5><b>Student Learning Space (SLS)</b></h5>

 The SLS is an online learning portal providing equal access to quality curriculum-aligned resources in major subjects from primary to pre-university level, in line with the development of 21st Century Competencies (21CC).
 Aligned to the Primary School Chinese Language curriculum, the Chinese Language resources on SLS focuses on developing students’ skills in listening, speaking, reading and writing in a fun way.
-Teachers will also Students can log on to Student Learning Space (SLS) with their account to access the resources.
+Students can log on to Student Learning Space (SLS) with their account to access the resources.

 <h5><b>Dudu Town</b></h5>